LuongHoa123/ISP392_Group5/README.md

 ## Technologies Used

 ### Frontend
-- **JSP (JavaServer Pages):** Used for building dynamic web pages, allowing for efficient and modular frontend development.
-- **JSTL (JavaServer Pages Standard Tag Library):** A collection of JSP tags that simplify common tasks and promote best practices.
 - **Thymeleaf:** A modern server-side Java template engine for both web and standalone environments.

 ### Backend
-- **Servlet:** Handles requests and responses, providing the backbone for the server-side logic of the application.
 - **Spring Boot:** Java-based framework used to build microservices and web applications.
 It simplifies the development process by providing auto-configuration and embedded servers, reducing the need for manual configuration.

 ### Database